Find out about living with breast cancer surgery, how you might feel, and who can help.

 Talk through your treatment with your surgeon and breast care nurse before your operation.
 It can help you deal with things later on.
 If you let your surgeon know that you want to have the complete picture, they will be honest with you.

-You are likely to be very swollen and sore just after surgery, but this won't last too long.
+You are likely to be very swollen and sore just after surgery but this won't last too long.

-Talking to people who've had similar surgery
+Talking to people who have had similar surgery

 Looking in the mirror

 It's usually best to wait until a day or two after your operation before you first look in a mirror.